Transformers in the loop: Polarity in neural models of language: Discussion and outlook

 In this paper, we only explore the connection between behavioral experiments and LRM-derived metrics.
 What about online measures in psycholinguistic studies?
 Can we find a usable analogue to, for example, eye-tracking or reaction times in self-paced reading studies -- that is, studies that tell us which parts of input are important in processing?
 One obvious LRM-based candidate is attention.

-We took a preliminary look at BERT attention distribution in sentences with {\it any} in an attempt to identify the attention head that contributes most to monotonicity-via-NPIs.
+We took a preliminary look at BERT attention distribution in sentences with {\it any} in an attempt to identify the attention head that contributes most to monotonicity-via-NPIs (see \citealt{voita} for a discussion of attention head specialization).
 To factor out linear position, we focused on the natural part of our dataset.
 We took the sentences that contained both a quantifier with a clear monotonicity profile ({\it somebody}, {\it nobody}, {\it someone} etc.) and {\it any}; calculated attention from {\it any} to the quantifier for every layer and every attention head and averaged it across sentences.
 Then we sorted the results and went through the top of the resulting list.

 We found that the attention head (6,2) of {\tt bert-base-uncased} model -- 6th layer, attention head 2 -- seems to specialize in precisely what we are looking for.
 Saliency maps below show that in a variety of contexts beyond the ones we checked for the purposes of this paper, monotonicity-affecting items are highlighted -- buttressing the hypothesis that monotonicity is important for NPI licensing ({\it without}, {\it do}-support in a question, {\it if}, lexical negation):